DDE-64-bit/fijnstof/README.md

 ## Visualization

 Once the data has been cleaned and transformed, the script plots a graph of the data using **Matplotlib**.
 The graph shows the amount of different air pollutants (**pm1**, **pm2.5**, **pm4**, and **pm10**) over time.

+## Conclusion

+This script provides a simple example of how to read, clean, transform, and visualize air quality data using **Python** and the **Pandas** and **Matplotlib** libraries.
+With some modifications, this script could be adapted to analyze other types of time series data as well.